-The Globe eLibrary is both a web platform and mobile application that provides students and educators with free and quick access to digital story books and eLearning videos.
+The Globe eLibrary is both a web platform and mobile application that provides students and educators with free and quick access to digital storybooks and eLearning videos.
 It features age-appropriate and engaging educational resources tailored to children and young adults in the Philippines.
-Users can enjoy free access to hundreds of digital titles and video content through their mobile phone, tablet, laptop, and desktop computer.
+Users can enjoy free access to hundreds of digital titles and video content through their mobile phones, tablet, laptop, and desktop computer.

 Titles relevant to students in k-12 levels were lifted from various sources that allow for free public use and sharing.
 International sources of titles include Gutenberg.org and Storyweaver.org.in.
 Local titles were provided by the Bureau of Learning Resources of the Department of Education of the Philippines.

 All these titles fall under Public Domain.
 They have no exclusive property rights or have property rights that have expired under the terms of the Berne Convention which specifies that copyrights run the life of the author plus 50 years.
 This is in accordance to the Presidential Proclamation No. 137 of 1948, MAKING PUBLIC THE ACCESSION OF THE REPUBLIC OF THE PHILIPPINES TO THE BERNE CONVENTION FOR THE PROTECTION OF LITERARY AND ARTISTIC WORKS, REVISED AT BRUSSELS ON JUNE 26, 1948.

 All international content were provided to Globe Telecom by Flipside Publishing.

 The eLearner videos are made up of interactive videos that originated from a well-renowned program called Text2Teach.
 Launched in 2003 by the Ayala Foundation, Globe Telecom, the Department of Education, and various organizations in tech and education, the program was designed to supply public schools with high quality video content and teacher training on utilizing mobile technology for learning.